joseagraz/synology_nas_ubuntu_mount/README.md

 `150.65.138.4` is the static IP of the Synology box
 `/volume1/shared_folder` is your mount path shared folder noted earlier
 `/media/my_mount_location` is the folder you created in step 2
-5. Save the fstab file and on the Open Terminal type:
+5. Save the fstab file and on the Open Terminal type or reboot:
 ```text
 sudo mount -a
 ```
-in the terminal or reboot.

 Navigate to the folder created in Step 2, files should be there

 [Thanks so much to Jack DeSive](https://gist.github.com/jdesive/07139df545a6fd6adf03f6a3b9075814)